Leggo My Meg-O: Production and cultural references

 The episode was written by Brian Scully and directed by John Holmquist.
 Danny Smith, Alec Sulkin and Wellesley Wild served as executive producers, and James Purdum and Domonic Bianchi as supervising directors.

 Guest stars and recurring actors Omid Abtahi, Bill English, Ralph Garman, Mark Hentemann, Jerry Lambert, Rachael MacFarlane, Natasha Melnick, Kim Parks, Julius Sharpe, Danny Smith, Alec Sulkin, Fred Tatasciore, John Viener and Lisa Wilhoit made appearances throughout the episode.

 Some cultural references were included in this episode.
 The plot of this episode is based on the film Taken.
 Peter's phone call to the kidnappers is a reference to the film.

+The title of this episode is a reference to Kellogg's Eggo waffles slogan "L'eggo-my-eggo!"
+Stewie wipes out Meg's memory using a neuralyzer similar to those used in the Men in Black films.

 Reception

 In its original broadcast on May 6, 2012 on Fox, "Leggo My Meg-O" was watched by 5.64 million viewers according to Nielsen ratings, and aired on the same night as MacFarlane's other show American Dad!.
 It gained a 2.7/7 rating share in the 18–49 demographic group, having the same rating as Desperate Housewives, and beating American Dad!.
 The ratings decreased from the previous episode, "Mr. and Mrs. Stewie".

 The episode received average reviews from critics.
 Kevin McFarland of The A.V.
 Club gave the episode B− rating.
 He said the episode "[was] filled with more laughs than [he] predicted".
 While stating that Meg's humor comes from the same place each time, he enjoyed the action scenes in the episode.
 Carter Doston of TV Fanatic gave the episode a 2.5/5 rating.
 He noted that the episode leaned on Taken too much, however he enjoyed some funny moments in it.
 He stated that "the story seriously follows the same arc as the movie, just in 20 minutes.
 They find the Eastern Europeans who sold her to slavers, go on a car chase to rescue her and enter into a shootout on a boat to rescue her."
 He continued, "Of course, there are jokes thrown in, and some humorous deconstructions of action movies and of the movie it parodies.
 For example, the 'car chase GPS' scene."